SpringStoreOrg/springstore-cypress-ui/README.md

 # Fractal Wood Stories Test Project

-This project contains automated tests for the e-commerce website [Fractal Wood Stories](https://fractalwoodstories.com) using [Cypress](https://www.cypress.io/).
+This project contains automated tests for the e-commerce website [fractalwoodstories.com](https://fractalwoodstories.com) using [Cypress](https://www.cypress.io/).
 Cypress is a modern, open-source test framework that makes it easy to write and run end-to-end tests.

 ## Table of Contents